“My overall experience was fabulous and I am overwhelmed with gratitude to you and everyone at Angel Plumbers for your kindness and professionalism.”

 Commercial Water Heaters

 Expansion tanks prolong the life of your heater.
-According to manufacturers of water heaters it is always recommended that you use an expansion tank.
+According to water heater manufacturers it is always recommended that you use an expansion tank.
 There is a thing called thermal expansion.
 Thermal expansion is the expansion of water when it is heated.
-When water heats and then cools you have expansion that happens inside the water lines followed by contraction.
+When water heats and then cools, you have expansion that happens inside the water lines followed by contraction.
 Throughout the day this happens many times as you use your hot water in the house.
 An expansion tank will absorb the expansion and contraction so your water heater doesn’t have to.
-In addition to prolonging the life of your heater it will also prevent your water heater from blowing up in an extreme case.
+In addition to prolonging the life of your heater, it will also prevent your water heater from blowing up in an extreme case.

 Rules for the installation of a water heater

 An up to code water heater will be installed with safety in mind including the following:

 - T&P valve with drain exiting to a visible area